robertnunn/7DTD-Modlets/README.md

 - **Copy Schematics**: When you read a schematic, perk book, or buy ranks, it also unlocks a crafting recipe for the schematic itself, costing three paper, craftable in the backpack.
 There's an option at the top of items.xml to allow/disallow the selling of schematics to traders.
 - **Entrenching Tool**: Adds Iron and Steel entrenching tools.
 Functions as a pickaxe/fireaxe/shovel combo, with increased crafting costs compared to regular tools.
 Doesn't perform as well as the actual tool, but better than the wrong tool (e.g., worse than a pickaxe on metal, better than a fireaxe on metal).
 - **Extra Item Mods**: Adds some extra item mods to the game.
 See the readme in the mod folder for a full listing of the mods.
+- **Fatal Headshots**: Makes all headshots with projectiles instantly fatal.
 - **Free Relays**: Makes the electrical relay cost 0W instead of 1W.
 - **L6 Crafting**: Allows players to craft L6 versions of items given the relevant crafting skill is maxed.
 - **Level Faster**: Increases skill points per level, reduces XP needed to level, reduces the rate at which XP requirements grow.